amrvac/amrvac/doc/welcome.md

 This is the documentation for the development version of MPI-AMRVAC.
 The code is available on [Github](https://github.com/amrvac/amrvac), and the documentation on [amrvac.org](http://amrvac.org/).
-If you have questions about MPI-AMRVAC, please send them to the mailing list: <mailto:amrvacusers@ls.kuleuven.be>, which you [subscribe to](https://ls.kuleuven.be/cgi-bin/wa?SUBED1=AMRVACUSERS&A=1) and [search](https://ls.kuleuven.be/cgi-bin/wa?A0=AMRVACUSERS).
+If you have questions about MPI-AMRVAC, please send them to the mailing list: <mailto:amrvacusers@ls.kuleuven.be>, which you can also [subscribe to](https://ls.kuleuven.be/cgi-bin/wa?SUBED1=AMRVACUSERS&A=1) and [search](https://ls.kuleuven.be/cgi-bin/wa?A0=AMRVACUSERS).